crkalapat/portfolio/README.md

 # Maker Portfolio

-A collection of meaningful projects that I have worked on.
-Website can be accessed at [url here].
+A website that contains 3 projects that I have worked on and am proud of, with descriptions and images of the projects.
+It is designed to mimic a maker portfolio, and to showcase what I have done to various insitutions and organizations.
+For the coding, I designed this portfolio using static HTML, CSS, and Bootstrap.